 Joan lived in this 8103-square-feet house from September 1928 until her 1955 marriage to Pepsi executive Al Steele.

-(She sold the property to Donald O'Connor in 1957.)
+She sold the property to Donald O'Connor in 1957.

 County tax receipts for the property from 1929 and 1931.

-to go to the December '31 "New Movie" magazine article that has
+December '31 "New Movie" magazine article with

 architectural drawings of the house as well as many more interior shots.